 They flag down a taxi because there's no way Quinn's doing any heavy walking in those wicked heels, and they arrive at the Palace Theater with plenty of time to spare.
 When Quinn walks up to collect their tickets at the box office window, the attendant passes them to her along with a single red rose.
 The lovesick puppy look is back in force, and Santana has to give Rachel props for the added touch.

 Santana isn't ashamed to admit that she's become a little bit of a theater fan since she's been in New York.
 Okay, maybe since glee club.
-It's in no way attributable to her acquaintance with Rachel Berry and Kurt Hummel—like at all—and she will argue the point with anyone who claims otherwise.
+It's in no way attributable to her acquaintance with Rachel Berry and Kurt Hummel—like, at all—and she will argue the point with anyone who claims otherwise.
 It isn't a sacrifice to watch West Side Story again.
-She thinks she made a better Anita, but whatever.
+She thinks that she'd made a better Anita but whatever.
 At least the actress who plays her is hot.
 Too bad she's straight.
-She may have already asked Rachel about that after opening night.
+She might have already asked Rachel about that after opening night.

 When the curtain call comes around, Quinn is immediately on her feet, applauding her little heart out with all the enthusiasm that made her a top-notch cheerleader once upon a time.
 Rachel steps through the line of her costars and takes a graceful bow, and then her eyes zero in on Quinn.
 She unabashedly blows a little kiss to her, and Quinn's smile grows impossibly wider.
 Santana can just tell that they're going to be one of those couples.
 Hell, they already were—Rachel just hadn't gotten the memo until recently.

-The curtain finally closes, and Quinn settles back into her seat to wait out the mass exodus from the theater, and Santana reluctantly sits with her.
+The curtain finally closes, and Quinn settles back into her seat to wait out the mass exodus from the theater.
+Santana reluctantly sits with her.
 She hates waiting.
 Quinn's lost in some Berry-induced, post-eargasmic bliss, twirling the rose between her fingers with a dreamy smile.